KanishkaGupta28/Open_Project_Winter_2025/readme.md

 ### 5.1 Fidelity

-Fidelity measures similarity between the true density matrix (ρ) and the reconstructed density matrix (σ).
+Fidelity measures the similarity between the true density matrix (ρ) and the reconstructed density matrix (σ).

-Mathematically:
+Mathematically, the Uhlmann fidelity between two density matrices is defined as:

 F(ρ, σ) = ( Tr( √( √ρ σ √ρ ) ) )²

-Fidelity ranges between 0 and 1:
+Fidelity takes values in the range:

+0 ≤ F ≤ 1

-- F = 1 → Perfect reconstruction
+- F = 1 → Perfect reconstruction (identical states)
-- F close to 0 → Poor reconstruction
+- F = 0 → Orthogonal quantum states

 ---